Northeastern Illinois University

 Northeastern Illinois University (NEIU) is a public university in Chicago, Illinois, United States.
 Founded in 1867 by the Cook County Board of Commissioners, it was established as the first teacher training school in Cook County.
-NEIU is both a Hispanic-serving institution and a Asian American and Native American Pacific Islander-serving institution.
-The main campus is located in the Chicago area of North Park with two other additional campuses in Chicago.
+The main campus is located in the Chicago area of North Park with two other campuses in Chicago.
 NEIU has one of the longest-running free-form community radio stations, WZRD Chicago 88.3 FM.